 So Vieillard-Jordi enrolled in GIA and moved to New York City, where she lived and immersed herself in all things gemmological.
 She loved the city, her studies at GIA and having near-instant access to the diamond district and auction houses.

 “I was one of the oldest students, and one of the most serious,” she says.
 “I was absolutely sure that the gem industry was my future and wanted to absorb all the knowledge the teachers were willing to share with us.”

-She finished her studies in 2004, earning her Graduate Gemologist and Accredited Jewelry Professional diplomas.
+She finished her studies in 2004, earning her Graduate Gemmologist and Accredited Jewellery Professional diplomas.
 Vieillard-Jordi found a job – with the antique dealer in Geneva – almost immediately.
-Working in the small office meant she was able to learn nearly every aspect of the industry, from international trade show organization and the Swiss import/export process, to inventory and jewelry evaluation.
+Working in a small office meant she was able to learn nearly every aspect of the industry, from international trade show organisation and the Swiss import/export process, to inventory and jewellery evaluation.

-Vieillard-Jordi’s sister, Annick Jordi, studied design in Paris and earned her bachelor’s degree in marketing from the Fashion Institute of Technology (F.I.T.) in New York, as well as her master’s degree in political science from the University of Geneva.
-The two realized how complementary their skill sets were, and started to dream up a line of jewelry that would celebrate the independence of the modern woman – the one who finds joy, beauty and fun in everyday life, and who is buying her own jewelry that’s not just reserved for “special occasions.”
+Vieillard-Jordi’s sister, Annick Jordi, studied design in Paris and earned a bachelor’s degree in marketing from the Fashion Institute of Technology (F.I.T.) in New York, as well as a master’s degree in political science from the University of Geneva.
+The two realised how complementary their skill sets were, and started to dream up a line of jewellery that would celebrate the independence of the modern woman – the one who finds joy, beauty and fun in everyday life, and who buys her own jewellery that’s not just reserved for “special occasions”.

 Vieilliard-Jordi, who lives in Geneva with her husband of 14 years, Stephane, and their 8- and 6-year-old children, says her GIA education was “a door-opener” and gave her the right skills to build her ideal career.